 If you find yourself breaking into a cold sweat over ‘what, where and how’ to make a defect claim – don’t worry, this guide aims to help you understand this very technical term and what to do in the event you discover that your brand new property is just not up to scratch.

-As briefly mentioned above, it’s the Developer’s warranty period against any defects in the property.
+As briefly mentioned above, a defect liability period (DLP) is the Developer’s warranty period against any defects in the property.
 The liability period starts from the moment that the vacant possession and keys to the property are delivered to you by the Developer.
 The duration of the liability period is 24 months from the date that you receive the keys.

-However, not all brand new developments are covered by a Defect Liability Period, as under the Housing Developer’s Act, this warranty only covers properties and developments with residential titles.
+However, not all brand new developments are covered by a Defect Liability Period (DLP), as under the Housing Developer’s Act (HDA), this warranty only covers properties and developments with residential titles.

 Additionally, strata-titled residential properties would have added protection under the Strata Management Act which deals with the management and maintenance of the building and common property in the developments.

-What are the issues that might occur during the Defect Liability Period?
+What are the issues that might occur during the Defect Liability Period (DLP)?

 Under the Housing Development Act (HDA) 1966, you are allowed to claim for any defects in the property which were caused during the construction of the property and were not fixed before you received the keys to the property.
 These defects may include cracks in the walls, loose floorboards or tiles, unusable fixtures (such as electric connections, light switches, water taps, etc) and even misaligned doors and safety grills.